mattray/managed_automate-cookbook/README.md

 ## backup

 Runs `chef-automate backup` via cron and copies tarballs of the backups to a destination directory.
 The default is 2:30am daily, but you may change the cron schedule via the following attributes.
+The `automate-credentials.toml` from the initial install or restored backup is included in the backup if available.

     node['ma']['backup']['cron']['minute'] = '30'
     node['ma']['backup']['cron']['hour'] = '2'